Our last five days of the England trip were dedicated to London. During that period we will visit London’s top attractions.

 Most of the third day was dedicated to British Museum.
-I’ve mentioned previously, attractions in London are expensive, but most museums and galleries are free.
+I have mentioned previously, attractions in London are expensive, but most museums and galleries are free.

 Entrance is free, and there are also free tours and talks (see additional details here).
-We’ve joined two such tours: Japan and Mexico.
-It was fascinating and surprisingly few people join these tours.
+We have joined two such tours: Japan and Mexico.
+It was fascinating, and surprisingly few people joined these tours.

 This photo was taken from the third floor (above the main entrance):